kopiro/otto/README.md

 The output is used to respond to the user request via Telegram.

-Dependencies:

-- **Google Cloud Speech Recognizer** - for the speech recognizer if the user send a voice message
-- **AWS Polly** - for the TTS if we want to send a voice

-#### IO.Messenger

-It listens via webhook the chat events of your Facebook Messeger bot, send the text over AI that return an output.

-The output is used to respond to the user request via Facebook Messenger.

-Dependencies:

-- **Google Cloud Speech Recognizer** - for the speech recognizer if the user send a voice message
-- **AWS Polly** - for the TTS if we want to send a voice

 #### IO.Web

 It provides a clean Socket.IO interface to interact with the bot.

-Dependencies:

-- **Google Cloud Speech Recognizer** - for the speech recognizer
-- **AWS Polly** - for the TTS

 For every request, you must provide a unique session ID.